jonashansen95/SensorLoggingRasp/README.md

+# SensorLogging for Raspbarry PI
-Python aplikation that takes GPS data and sends it to api.joerha.dk/gps.
-(GPSLoggingRasp.py) and a python aplikation that takes Temperatur/humidity data and sends it to api.joerha.dk/climate.
+#Python aplikation that takes GPS data and sends it to api.joerha.dk/gps.
+(GPSLoggingRasp.py)
+#Python aplikation that takes Temperatur/humidity data and sends it to api.joerha.dk/climate.
 (SensorLoggingRasp.py)